 Calcium intake is important for strong and healthy bones.
 Adequate calcium intake must occur earlier in life to help prevent osteopenia and osteoporosis.

-Recommended calcium intake for all adults and female teens is 1,000-1,300 mg daily.
 Good sources of dietary calcium include dairy products, vegetables (kale, cabbage, broccoli, spinach), and fortified foods (fruit juices, non-dairy milks, cereals).
 Postmenopausal women may need more calcium.

 Most Americans do not get enough of the U.S. Recommended Daily Allowance (USRDA) of calcium.
 Some examples of dietary sources of calcium include milk, yogurt, cheese, and fortified orange juice.